broadinstitute/cromwell/docs/backends/Google.md

 arrange for a reference disk based on this image to be mounted and for the call's input to refer to the copy of the file on the reference disk, bypassing localization of the input.

-The Cromwell git repository includes a Java-based tool to facilitate the creation of manifest files called [CromwellRefdiskManifestCreatorApp](https://github.com/broadinstitute/cromwell/tree/develop/CromwellRefdiskManifestCreator).
+The Cromwell git repository includes a Java-based tool to facilitate the creation of manifests called [CromwellRefdiskManifestCreatorApp](https://github.com/broadinstitute/cromwell/tree/develop/CromwellRefdiskManifestCreator).
 Please see the help command of that tool for more details.